 Please be aware that we are very unlikely to be able to authorise leave for Year 2 children during the End of Key Stage One assessment period as the children will be taking part in assessment activities which enable us to moderate our judgments with those of other schools:

-The assessment period is during May and June 2017.
+The assessment period is during the months of May and June 2019.

 Parents/carers who take their child out of school without the absence being agreed and authorised by the school can be issued a penalty notice.